List of Restaurant: Impossible episodes

 This is the list of the episodes for the American cooking and reality television series Restaurant: Impossible, produced by Food Network.
 The premise of the series is that within two days and on a budget of $10,000, celebrity chef Robert Irvine renovates a failing American restaurant with the goal of helping to restore it to profitability and prominence.
 Irvine is assisted by a designer (usually Taniya Nayak or Lynn Kegan, but sometimes Vanessa Deleon, Cheryl Torrenueva, Krista Watterworth, Yvette Irene, or Nicole Faccuito), along with general contractor Tom Bury, who sometimes does double duty as both general contractor and designer.
 After assessing the problems with the restaurant, Robert Irvine typically creates a plan for the new decor, oversees the cleaning of the restaurant, reduces the size of the menu and improves the food, develops a promotional activity, educates the restaurant's owners, or trains the staff, as needed by each restaurant.
-As of February 2023, the show has completed missions in 42 states and the District of Columbia; remaining states are Alaska, Hawai'i, Iowa, Kansas, North Dakota, South Dakota, Utah, and Vermont.
+As of its final episode in April 2023, the show had completed missions in 42 states and the District of Columbia, excepting states of Alaska, Hawai'i, Iowa, Kansas, North Dakota, South Dakota, Utah, and Vermont.